 I am innately curious about why things work and the theory behind or about them.
 However, as an NLP practitioner, I am completely focused on one thing – results for my clients.
 Understanding how things work, and not becoming side tracked by why, ensures that I can keep my focus and help my clients achieve the results they want.
 NLP techniques are all about the HOW.
 They are termed content independent.
 In other words why you have a problem or issue is not relevant to using NLP to help you resolve it.
 This does not mean the why is not important – especially to you.
 However, no one will ever be able to change why you have a problem.
 But, if you know how you have a problem, how you experience the problem, how you react to situations, and how you behave can be determined, then changes can be made that will have profound and long lasting results for you.
 This is what I focus on when using NLP techniques with my clients.

-I have provided details that will inform you about and demystify the various NLP techniques that I use.
-This should answer most of your questions about NLP.
 I would welcome any further questions you might have so that I can help you understand how I can help you specifically.